Company Mergers & Corporate Restructuring Services

 We provide expert advice and documentation to ensure companies and groups are optimally structured including mergers, group reorganisations and entity simplifications.

-Under the Companies Act 2014 there are three types of mergers:
+The Companies Act 2014 outlines three main types of mergers:

 Under the Companies Act 2014, it is possible for a private limited company to be involved in a merger of companies.
 Under the previous Companies Acts, this was only available to public limited companies.
 PLC’s still have the option to merge under Part 17 of the 2014 Act.